sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No problems

 - **Basil:**
   - *What did you do yesterday?
-I began using JS to compile a single page app with the pre-configured navbar pages*
+I used JS to update the user status page to show all users and their admin status.
+I began working on admin functionality for this page as well.*
   - *What are you planning to do today?
-I plan to complete writing the code for the single page app and fixed bugs*
+I plan to complete writing the code for the admin functionality of the user status page.*
   - *Any problems?
 No problems*

 - **Ian:**